-- 9. Assume that so as and arm chairs are substitute goods.
-The graph shown above illustrates the demand curve for so fas.
-Which of the following events could have triggered the shift in demand from $D_1$ to $D_2$ , as shown above?
+- 12. Assume that sofas and arm chairs are substitute goods.
+The graph shown above illustrates the demand curve for sofas.
+Which of the following events could have triggered the shift in demand from D_1 to D_2 , as shown above?

 - a.
 The price of sofas increased.

 - b.
 The price of armchairs increased.

 - c.
 The price of labor for making sofas increased.

 - d.
 The price of sofas decreased.

 - e.
 The price of armchairs decreased.

-- 10. A bike shop in a small town has received a shipment of 10 new bicycles.
+- 13. A bike shop in a small town has received a shipment of 10 new bicycles.
 The shop offers the bikes for sale at a price of \$300 each.
 At this price, however, there are only two people in town who are willing to buy a bicycle.
 This situation can be described as

 - a. disequilibrium

 - b. shortage

 - c. surplus

 - d. equilibrium

 - e. both a and c are correct

-Questions 11 to 13 refer to the following graph.
+Questions 14 to 16 refer to the graph below.

-- 11. When the price of cars is \$5000, which of the following terms is not an accurate description of the situation?

-- a.
-Quantity demanded exceeds quantity supplied.

-- b.
-A shortage exists.

-- c.
-The market is in disequilibrium.

-- d.
-Fewer than five cars are available for sale.

-- e.
-The market is in equilibrium.

-- 12. Beginning from the price of \$5000, which of the following events would be predicted by the theory of market adjustment?

-- a.
-Some buyers who are willing to pay more will bid the price of cars up.

-- b.
-The market will remain in disequilibrium.

-- c.
-Prices will fall.

-- d.
-All buyers will remain in the market.

-- e.
+- 14. When the price of cars is \$5000, which of the following terms is not an accurate description of the situation? - a.
+Quantity demanded exceeds quantity supplied. - b.
+A shortage exists. - c.
+The market is in disequilibrium. - d.
+Fewer than five cars are available for sale. - e.
+The market is in equilibrium. - 15.
+Beginning from the price of \$5000, which of the following events would be predicted by the theory of market adjustment? - a.
+Some buyers who are willing to pay more will bid the price of cars up. - b.
+The market will remain in disequilibrium. - c.
+Prices will fall. - d.
+All buyers will remain in the market. - e.
 The supply and demand curves will shift to achieve equilibrium.

-- 13. Now suppose that the local government invests in a new, very efficient fleet of buses.
-Now, it is easy and affordable to get from one place to another without having your own car.
-What change in the graph shown above is most likely to result from the new bus service?

-- a.
-The supply curve shifts to the right.

-- b.
-The supply curve shifts to the left.

-- c.
-The demand curve shifts to the right.

-- d.
-The demand curve shifts to the left.

-- e.
-None of the above.